-Throughout his almost three decades in education with teaching experience in eleven schools and universities and to students from middle school age to college level, Stephen Aiello has been called upon from time to time to draw conclusions on what makes one educational experience work versus one that doesn't.
-Now as he approaches his tenth year anniversary at Lynn, Aiello can easily respond to what has made Lynn so rewarding for him, and he believes for others as well.
+Throughout his over three decades in education with teaching experience in eleven schools and universities and to students from middle school age to college level, Stephen Aiello has been called upon from time to time to draw conclusions on what makes one educational experience work versus one that doesn't.
+Now as he approaches his twentieth year anniversary at Lynn, Professor Aiello can easily respond to what has made Lynn so rewarding for him, and he believes for others as well.
 It is a singular but rare quality: intimacy.
-Among all the many wonderful programs and opportunities that Lynn offers students and faculty, it is Lynn's intimacy—the closeness of students and teachers, the camaraderie of the faculty, and the accessibility of the administration—that he tells prospective parents and students so clearly answers the question "Why Lynn?"
-Other universities may have more in terms of spaces: student unions, athletic facilities, etc. however, a feeling such as intimacy is an allusive quality that all others desire but can't simply create with bricks and mortar.
+Among all the many wonderful programs and opportunities that Lynn offers students and faculty, it is Lynn's intimacy —its closeness between students and teachers, the camaraderie of the faculty, and the accessibility of the administration— that Professor Aiello tells prospective parents and students so clearly answers the question "Why Lynn?”
+A feeling such as intimacy is an allusive quality that all other educational institutions desire but few can really create.
+Lynn does.

-Intimacy at Lynn was borne out the commitment made by its founders Dr. Donald Ross and his wife, Helen, who nurtured the young Lynn by actually living on its campus and attending to its daily needs until Lynn was able to stand on its own feet and grow.
-Intimacy continues today in the hands of Dr. Kevin Ross, in the goals of Lynn's 20-20 Strategic Plan, and in the very themes and structures of the Dialogue Courses in Lynn's new core curriculum.
-From Aiello's first year to now at Lynn, he has personally seen and benefitted from the primacy of intimacy at Lynn.
+Intimacy at Lynn was borne out the commitment made by its founders Dr. Donald Ross and his wife, Helen, who nurtured the young Lynn by actually living on its campus and attending to its daily needs until the university was able to stand on its own feet and grow.
+Intimacy continues today in the hands of Dr. Kevin Ross.
+From Aiello's first year to now at Lynn, he has personally seen and benefited from the primacy of intimacy at Lynn.
 It is woven into the very history and fabric of the university and is in his view the most cogent answer to "Why Lynn?"

 B.A., Tufts University